 DC: It’s usually fake.
 I’ve met some of those people.
 If I put them in a room with a gun and a black person and said, “Do your thing,” they would not do it.
 It’s LARPing a lot of the time.
 They like the thrill of verbal taboo-breaking, shocking people, being that guy.
 I don’t really have a lot of patience with them.
 That’s why I’m talking to you as opposed to maybe somebody else.

-GJ: I wrote this piece called “Tough Talk from a Hard Man (On the Internet) .”
-A lot of these people are just tough talkers, posturing as hard men on the Internet.
+GJ: I wrote this piece called “Tough Talk from a Hard Man (On the Internet).”
+A lot of these people are just tough talkers, posturing as hard men on the internet.
 I’m sorry, but we have to take it off the Internet.
 We have to be real.
-We have to think about solutions that are sensible, moral, decent, and fair.
+We have to think about solutions that are sensible and moral and decent and fair.
 There’s nothing fairer than allowing every people to have a land of its own.

 DC: If the Alt Right continues to grow in power on the American Right, we’re probably going to have to ditch the word “conservative” and bring back “reactionary,” because the way you phrase it, it’s a defensive response to something that you see happening, and a line needs to be drawn.